Critical Marine Navigational Tools & Their Functions Explained

 An AIS is a device that broadcasts and receives identification information from other vessels or shore stations, enhancing situational awareness and avoiding collisions.

-It integrates with other navigational tools inside the bridge improving safety of navigation, especially in congested waters.
-You can even send a short message to other stations using this equipment.
+This ship identification equipment integrates with other navigational tools inside the bridge improving safety of navigation, especially in congested waters.
+You can even send a short message to other stations using the AIS.

 Information that a vessel’s AIS sends out and receives are the following: